wdhowe/telegrambot-lib/CONTRIBUTING.md

 Changes required (methods/parameters)

-- New method: updates in the category's protocol, core, behavior (bottom of category core), and import-vars in main project core.
+- New method: updates in the category's api/namespace and import-vars in main project core.
-- New/changed required parameters for a method: updates in the category's protocol, core, core docstring.
+- New/changed required parameters for a method: updates in the category's api/namespace and api/namespace docstring.
-- New/changed optional parameter for a method: docstring updates in the category's core only.
+- New/changed optional parameter for a method: updates in the category's api/namespace docstring only.

 No changes